lakmalasela/Todo-app/README.md

 ## Features
-Register the new user
+- Register a new user
-Login for relevant user
+- Login for relevant users
-Add new tasks
+- Add new tasks
-Update existing tasks
+- Update existing tasks
-View tasks with descriptions
+- View tasks with descriptions
-Pagination for task listing
+- Pagination for task listing